scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 10 minutes
 - **Damage Type:** psychic

 Looking at a creature in range you can see, you fill their minds with dread visions.
 Make a spellcasting roll against the creatures Willpower save.
-On success the creature takes 1 wound and 2 wound dice in psychic damage, increasing the level of any Hex affecting the creature by 1 on a critical.
+On success the creature takes 1/2 in psychic damage, increasing the level of any Hex affecting the creature by 1 on a critical.

 For the duration the creature sees visions of dread; dark omens in the clouds and sky, nearby allies appear under duress or dying, attacked by unseen foes.
 While the Malefic visions hold the creature adds 1 terrible die to all rolls and has _Vulnerability_ 1 to ethereal damage.
 The spell ends after the creature takes damage.

 You may target an additional creature for every level cast above 3rd.

+#### Rake
+*3rd level*

+- **Casting Time:** 6 AP
+- **Range:** touch
+- **Duration:** instant
+- **Damage Type:** slashing

+Throw a barrage of razor sharp rings that dig through the earth, cutting all creatures in an area 3 tiles wide and 7 tiles long.
+All creatures make a Dexterity save against your spellcasting roll.
+On fail they take 1/1 in slashing damage, ignoring a level of resistance.
+This attack automatically misses flying creatures.

+Add 0/1 in slashing damage for every level cast above 3rd.

 #### Shapechange
 *3rd level*